Credit cards

 What is a money transfer credit card?

-The credit card issuer may set a minimum money transfer amount and limit transfers to a proportion of your credit limit.
+The credit card issuer may set a minimum money transfer amount and limit transfers to a proportion of your overall credit limit.

 How do money transfer credit cards work?

-There’s usually a minimum amount you can transfer, for example, €100 and a maximum, which is often up to 95% of your credit limit.
+There’s usually a minimum amount you can transfer (for example, €100) and a maximum limit, which is often capped at a percentage of your overall credit limit, commonly up to around 95%.

 Is interest charged on money transfers?